Bruno of Cologne: Refusal to become a bishop

 On the verge of being made bishop himself, Bruno instead followed a vow he had made to renounce secular concerns and withdrew, along with two of his friends, Raoul and Fulcius, also canons of Reims.

-Bruno's first thought on leaving Reims seems to have been to place himself and his companions under the direction of an eminent solitary, Robert of Molesme, who had recently (1075) settled at Sèche-Fontaine, near Molesme in the Diocese of Langres, together with a band of other hermits, who were later on (in 1098) to form the Cistercians.
-But he soon found that this was not his vocation.
-After a short stay he went with six of his companions to Hugh of Châteauneuf, Bishop of Grenoble.
-The bishop, according to the pious legend, had recently had a vision of these men, under a chaplet of seven stars, and he installed them himself in 1084 in a mountainous and uninhabited spot in the lower Alps of the Dauphiné, in a place named Chartreuse, not far from Grenoble.
-With St. Bruno were: Landuin, Stephen of Bourg, Stephen of Die (canons of St. Rufus), Hugh the Chaplain and two laymen, Andrew and Guerin, who afterwards became the first lay brothers.
+Bruno and his companions spent time in religious community with Robert of Molesme, who had in 1075 settled at Sèche-Fontaine, near Molesme in the Diocese of Langres, together with other hermits who would become the first Cistercians in 1098.
+After a short stay, Bruno went with six of his companions to Hugh of Châteauneuf, Bishop of Grenoble.
+The bishop installed them in 1084 in a mountainous and uninhabited spot in the lower Alps of the Dauphiné, in a place named Chartreuse, not far from Grenoble.

-They built an oratory with small individual cells at a distance from each other where they lived isolated and in poverty, entirely occupied in prayer and study, for these men had a reputation for learning, and were frequently honored by the visits of St. Hugh who became like one of themselves.
+They built an oratory with small individual cells at a distance from each other where they lived isolated and in poverty.

 At the time, Bruno's pupil, Eudes of Châtillon, had become pope as Urban II (1088).
 Resolved to continue the work of reform commenced by Gregory VII and being obliged to struggle against Antipope Clement III and Emperor Henry IV, he was in dire need of competent and devoted allies and called his former master to Rome in 1090.